 If you couldn’t tell from my last post- I‘m on a blue cheese kick!
 This Stuffed Flank Steak is chock full of blue cheese, spinach, and mushrooms- and it’s easy and delicious.
 A perfect Father’s Day dinner, or a special treat for your new graduate!
 I made this one up on my own, and it will go in my regular rotation- my husband LOVED it!

 Now- won’t bore you with how difficult it is to photograph steak- It’s hard!
 I was rather happy with this photo though- it shows the deliciousness of all of the ingredients.
-I topped mine with some basil and balsamic vinaigrette.
+I topped mine with some basil and balsamic glaze.
 I use Nonna Pia’s– I bought it in Whistler at a Farmer’s Market a long time ago and now they’re big time- in Costco, and a few other Kroger stores I believe.
 It was nice to find it though- it’s delicious stuff!
 If you don’t want to purchase yours, you can make it easily by simmering 2 cups of balsamic vinegar on medium heat until syrupy.
 It’s that easy!

 I precooked the mushrooms with some butter and garlic, then added in the spinach for a few minutes and set aside.

 Then- I pounded out my flank steak.
 I’m embarrassed to admit I don’t have a meat hammer- A meat hammer, really?
 I have every other kitchen gadget known to man except for a meat tenderizer.
 So… I used my husband’s rubber mallet with some Saran Wrap and it worked like a champ!
 Pound it out so it expands to 1 large flat piece.
 If your steak is too thick, butterfly it down the center and then pound it.
 Keep in mind if you do this, you may be low on the filling so just see where you’re at.
 You might need to add more mushrooms and spinach.